whisper-project/in-my-voice.client.swift/docs/instructions.md

 ## How to Listen ##

-After following the steps in [Quick Start](#quick-start) above, there are three ways to join a conversation:
+After following the steps in [Quick Start](#quick-start) above, there are two ways to join a conversation:

 ### via Received Link